mollie/gambio/README.md

 ## Supported Mollie Payment Methods ##
 - iDEAL
 - Creditcard
 - CartaSi & Cartes Bancaires
 - Bancontact
 - Belfius Pay Button
 - ING HomePay
 - KBC/CBC-Betaalknop
 - SOFORT Banking
 - BankTransfer
 - PayPal
 - Paysafecard
 - Przelewy24
 - SEPA bank transfer
 - Klarna
 - Giftcards
 - Apple Pay

 ## Configuration, FAQ and Troubleshooting  ##
-If you experience problems with the extension installation, setup or whenever you need more information about how to setup the Mollie Payment extension in Gambio, please see our [WIKI Page](https://<oro>/wiki) or send an e-mail to [info@mollie.com](mailto:info@mollie.com) with an exact description of the problem.
+If you experience problems with the extension installation, setup or whenever you need more information about how to setup the Mollie Payment extension in Gambio, please send an e-mail to [info@mollie.com](mailto:info@mollie.com) with an exact description of the problem.

 # Install using FTP
 ```